Mikael2983/OC-P12_Develop_secure_back-end_architecture_with_Python_and_SQL/README.md

 ### 7. Connexion

 To log in to a SUPERUSER account,
-    with test database,
+- with test database:

-Fill in the name: mikael and password: Invit1234
+    Fill in the name: Admin and password: mypassword

     All test database accounts use the same password

+- with others databases:

+    Fill in the name: Admin User and password: adminpass.

+    All demo database accounts use the password first name+pass.

+    e.g: Alice Martin use alicepass as password